bcgov/bcdg/docs/index.md

-## bcdg
+## BC Developer's Guide

-A guide to application development for the Government of the Province of British Columbia
+A guide to application development for the Government of the Province of British Columbia.

 ## Getting started